'It feels like a weeklong Indian wedding': Trudeau gets a dressing-down over India outfits

 So people are having fun.
 Is there a lot of funny things being written in the Indian media about this?

 More than the media, social media is having fun.
 There are a lot of memes going on about it.
-People are giving him tips.
+People are giving him style tips.

 But it's not just the clothes.
 It's also he's very consciously wearing these fancy clothes, doing the namaste, playing the cameras.